Course applications are now being accepted.

 Learn the steps for developing a feature documentary--from conception and prep through production--with accomplished documentary filmmakers as your guides.
 In this live, online course, you will develop a compelling proposal for funders of your project.

-In lecture sessions, you will analyze clips from multiple documentary approaches, complete interactive exercises, discuss core concepts, and hear from a panel of documentary funders who will share their insights and answer your questions.
+In class sessions, you will analyze clips from multiple documentary approaches, complete interactive exercises, discuss core concepts, and hear from a panel of documentary funders who will share their insights and answer your questions.
 Weekly homework, reviewed by your course advisor, is designed to move your project through to a polished draft of a funding proposal.
 The course concludes with a one-on-one mentoring session with your advisor focused on your project.

 By the end of the course, you will: